ayaaali/Capstone_Project_San-Francisco_Building_Permits/README.md

 ## Project Overview
 This project analyzes the San Francisco Building Permit Applications dataset to uncover insights into the city’s construction activity, cost trends, approval delays, and neighborhood growth patterns.
-The main goal is to identify factors affecting permit approval times and support data-driven decision-making for improving the efficiency and transparency of the permitting system.
+The main goal is to identify factors affecting permit approval times and support data driven decision-making for improving the efficiency and transparency of the permitting system.

 ## Objectives
 1- Identify the most and least common permit types in San Francisco.